edjafarov/component-typescript/README.md

-component-jsx
+component-typescript
 =============

-component plugin for JSXtransformation
+component plugin for typescript